 The penny made a slow, careful descent.
 It almost seemed like it was navigating the gooey orange liquid to avoid the other debris already immersed in my container of Dial Body Wash.
-The oily piece of torn, crumpled newspaper I had fished out of the trash can on one of my excursions to the city was suspended midway toward the bottom.
+The oily piece of torn, crumpled newspaper I had fished out of the trash can on one of my excursions to the city, was suspended midway toward the bottom.
 The penny grazed the newspaper piece’s edge before continuing a measured fall toward the bottom where the other “Artifacts of Fear” rested.
 I wasn’t sure if these pieces of trash were getting cleaner by being dropped in a container of antibacterial body wash, or if the body wash was being contaminated further with each new dirty item I dropped into it.
 I was almost certain it was the latter.
 At least my OCD was certain and that tended to heavily influence my opinion.
 Perhaps opinion is the wrong word since it didn’t matter what I actually thought or even knew to be true.
 The OCD influenced my emotions, specifically the emotion of fear, and that trumped everything else.

 It kind of started as an experiment and became an anxiety-laced oxymoron.
 Dial “Antibacterial” Body Wash filled with bacteria-laden objects.
 Scraps of urban refuse found in the foulest corners in the dirtiest sections of the city.
 The public bins and gutters where people discarded their garbage were the places I was assigned and supervised to scavenge.
 What others threw out became my “found” objects to keep.
 I collected trash.
 Pieces of trash for suspension in my Dial Soap container of orange body wash gel.
 A container originally purposed to cleanse was repurposed into a petri dish.
 Physical washing evolved into metaphysical cleansing.
 The idea devised by Therapist Jared was every time I showered, I could only use the body wash progressively polluted with an increasing number of garbage scraps.
 By “washing” but more accurately, contaminating my body with the body wash containing objects collected from dense urban centers of decay, universally deemed as filthy, loaded with bacteria, and potentially harmful to health, I would cleanse my mind.
-A mind that had decayed from pollution and over-crowding of harmful thoughts.
+A mind that had decayed from pollution and over-crowding of harmful, intrusive thoughts.
 Fight fire with fire, perhaps.

-Along with the sticky, blackened penny and crumpled, oily newspaper, the Dial Body Wash container also held a piece of old gum, chewed by some stranger that I picked up from the ground, a semi-unbent paperclip, an old rubber band, and something that had at one time been a gnawed-at pen cap.
+Along with the sticky, blackened penny and crumpled, oily newspaper, the Dial Body Wash container also held a piece of old gum wrapper I picked up from the ground, a semi-unbent paperclip, an old frayed, rubber band, and something that had at one time been a gnawed-at pen cap.
 The items were all souvenirs from dingy areas I visited during ERP excursions.
 The first item, the pen cap, was the most difficult.
 It laid in close proximity to a band of stragglers who may have been junkies.
 Whether or not they actually were junkies was irrelevant.
 They looked enough the part that my OCD swiftly categorized them as such.
 In doing so everything associated with junkies – carelessness, syringes, and the disease most associated with sharing them was stamped with a fist on to my brain.
 The pen cap was chewed.
 Perhaps by one of the junkies.
 Its close location to their congregation made that a possibility.
 Whether or not any of them actually had chewed on it, was irrelevant.
 My OCD yanked the hint of possibility toward near airtight certainty.
 Like everything else I would ever touch or worse yet, possibly handle in “danger” areas or situations that yielded very elevated anxiety, the pen cap merited extremely close inspection.

 My mind’s eye mustered full human optic ability to hone in on the minutest detail with laser focus in search of any fault that meant imminent danger.
 The pen cap had teeth marks around the parameter of the upper cone.
 Deduction according to OCD deemed one or more of the junkies had chewed this pen cap, thereby enveloping it with a residue of saliva thickened from dehydration and polluted with traces of blood and other mouth sore secretions, common to junkies.
 Even if all this were true (which according to OCD it definitely was), the biological science supporting any assurance that contamination on this pen cap from the junkies’ saliva had been rendered harmless because it was dried up and therefore dead, was, again, irrelevant.
 OCD trumped biological evidence and any other form of science and reason.
 According to the OCD, the saliva, which was definitely on the pen cap, which had definitely been chewed by the nearby miscreants, who were all definitely junkies, was very dangerous.
 So much so, the anxiety alarms in my head were screaming at such high volume, I almost felt people nearby could hear them.
 These thoughts were now recorded so they wouldn’t be short-lived and contained within a time frame of initial exposure.
 Sure, that’s when they were most potent but now that they were created, they would stay.
 To be played repeatedly in my head later, many times again.
 Repetitive thought.
 Repeating over and over and over and over.